mgrusconi/node_assessment/README.md

 ## Testing

-* The command `npm test` run the tests with Mocha and Chai.
+* The command `npm test` Run the test with Mocha and Chai.
-* The `npm run test: watch` command runs the tests with Mocha and Chai and will watch the file changes and run the tests automatically.
+* The `npm run test: watch` Command run the test with Mocha and Chai and will watch the file changes and run the test automatically.

 ## Frameworks & Librerias